Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Normalization of Metrics

 \subsection{Normalization of EU}

 Theoretically obtaining a true upper bound of a utility of a RAG model is challenging.
-Therefore, we approximate the true upper bound by the maximum of the empirically obtained utilities given a fixed RAG model $\langle\srmodel,\mlmodel\rangle$ with a stochastic ranking sampler.
+Therefore, we approximate the true upper bound by the maximum of the empirically obtained utilities given a fixed RAG model $\text{RAG}(\rmodel, \mlmodel, k)$.